Skip to Main Content

-Next-generation mobility is not just about digitizing the officer’s notebook it is redefining the way officers use information; making them more effective in fighting crime and serving the public.
+Next-generation mobility is not just about digitizing the officer’s notebook it is redefining police solutions for officers; making them more effective in fighting crime and serving the public.

-There is a growing expectation from both a citizen and employee perspective that everything can “be mobile”.
+There is a growing expectation from both a citizen and employee perspective that everything can “be mobile” – including police solutions.
 On average, people look at their phones once every six-and-a-half minutes.
 There are more than 650 million mobile social network users worldwide and more than 183 billion mobile apps are expected to be downloaded by 2014.

 In this video filmed at the 2013 International Association of Chiefs of Police (IACP) conference, Police Leaders from around the globe share their insights on how next generation mobility is redefining the way officers use information; making them more effective in fighting crime and serving the public.

 Download Video Transcript [PDF, 175 KB] PDF Help

 The use of mobile technology as a police solution is not new.
 From the first officer radios to the current mobile data terminals and fingerprint devices, police services continue to explore how technology can make them and their police solutions safer and more effective.

 The innovative use of mobile technology empowers officers, engages citizens, optimizes ways of working, and enables analytical outputs to be delivered directly to the officer.
 This improves the service offered and provides new ways of collaboration - all of which ensure the police solution has the capability to provide a holistic “joined-up” service to the public both now and in the future.

 Our key findings are as follows:

 There is no shortage of ambition: Officers and police leaders see the value in using and embracing mobile technology to improve police solutions.